bk7312/mars-photos/README.md

 ### Todo

-- [ ] Pick a better color scheme, currently slate
-- [ ] Design a better responsive layout
+- [ ] Improve UI/color scheme and responsive layout
-- [ ] Optimize fullscreen by eliminating the need to refetch image?
 - [ ] Currently images are assumed to be square, to handle images of different aspect ratios
 - [ ] Currently using route handlers (serverless), need a db to handle user login and saving/favorite images (to consider)